-These guys know how to do hostels, that’s perfectly clear (they also own the Abraham Hostel in Jerusalem and Fauzi Azar Inn in Nazareth).
+These guys know how to do hostels, that’s perfectly clear (they also own the Abraham Hostel in Jerusalem and Fauzi Azar Inn in Nazareth, with their new hostel in Eilat also now open).
 They know how to make their guests feel at home, how to host events that help integrate those guests and get those guests socializing, and they know how to keep it all relatively low-cost.

 Our room was one of the big family rooms, which was superb and definitely a sight for sore eyes after a day’s traveling, especially with a view out across Tel Aviv’s business district.
 But within minutes of putting our bags in our room we were down at the bar for a free Welcome drink (nice touch guys!), and then heading straight for the awesome Shakshuka workshop (shakshuka is a delicious egg and tomato dish, with plenty of spices and other goodies thrown in!).

 The hostel has a lot of activities and events going on which are well worth joining.
 They typically cost a few shekels but are great fun, and perfect for meeting other travelers and guests (you can see what they regularly have on here, but we’d highly recommend the Shakshuka workshop and the Shabbat dinner).